jonegil/gui-with-gio/teleprompter/index.md

 ```

 #### system.FramveEvent
 If a request to re-render is sent, typically from a call to ```invalidate```, program redraws.
-Here's the layout:
+The layout deserves it's own section though

 ```go
 //TODO DESCRIBE LAYOUT HERE